caldempsey/ShortestSuperstringProblem/README.md

 Compile the source code and execute the program as a Java application passing the input file as an absolute path to the main method found in the class BadNiecesIO (at the ```badnieces``` project package).
 Make sure that LOGS_DIR configuration in the BadNiecesIO class points to a valid directory (ideally an empty folder).

-Definitions.
----
-The working definitions of this application are the following...
-* A fragment is defined a mergable string.
-* A line is defined as a set of text fragments separated by semi-colons.
-* A fragment thus contains no semi-colons (denoting a new line).

-Solving the algorithm
----

-There were two main challenges to solving the algorithm.
-The first challenge was identifying the maximally overlapping pairs, the second challenge was identifying how to then merge the maximally overlapping pairs.

 Identifying Maximally Overlapping Pairs
 ---